ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/resource-requests.md

 ## Request GPUs

 Some of our clusters have nodes that contain GPU co-processors.
-Please refer to the cluster-specifc documentation regarding the node configurations that include gpus.
-In order for your job to be able to access gpus, you must request them as a slurm "Generic Resource" or gres.
-You specify the gres configuration per-node for a job with the `--gres` flag and a number of gpus.
+Please refer to the cluster-specific documentation regarding the node configurations that include GPUs.
+In order for your job to be able to access gpus, you must request them as a Slurm "Generic Resource" or gres.
+You specify the gres configuration per-node for a job with the `--gres` flag and a number of GPUs.
 If you are agnostic about the kind of GPU your job gets, `--gres=gpu:1` will allocate one of any kind of GPU per node.
-To specifically request, for example, a p100 for each node in your job you would use the flag `--gres=gpu:p100:1`.
+To specifically request, for example, a P100 for each node in your job you would use the flag `--gres=gpu:p100:1`.
+Some codes require double-precision capable GPUs--if so, see the next section for using "features" to request any node with compatible GPUs.

 !!!tip
     As with requesting multiple cores or multiple nodes, we strongly recommend that you test your jobs using the `gpu_devel` partition to make sure they can well utilize multiple GPUs before requesting them; allocating more GPUs does not magically speed up code that can only use one at a time.